dijasila/GPAW/doc/tutorials/defects/defects.rst

   E[X^q] - E_0  = (E[X^q] - E_0)_\mathrm{uncorrected} - E_{\mathrm{l}} + q\Delta V

 The uncorrected term in brackets is the total energy difference one obtains from calculations employing periodic boundary conditions, which include the background charge.
-The first correction term, the *lattice term* `E_l`, is the electrostatic energy per unit cell of a periodically-repeated array of model charges immersed in the neutralising background, minus the interaction of the model charge with itself.
+The first correction term, the *lattice term* `E_{\mathrm{l}}`, is the electrostatic energy per unit cell of a periodically-repeated array of model charges immersed in the neutralising background, minus the interaction of the model charge with itself.
 The second correction term, the *alignment term* `q\Delta V`, ensures that the zero point (d.c. component) of the electrostatic potential of the calculation with the defect is consistent with that used when determine the valence band edge `\epsilon_v`.
 In practice this is achieved by choosing `\Delta V` to align the electrostatic potential of the defect-containing supercell--- in a region of space located far from the defect itself--- with the electrostatic potential of a pristine supercell.

 First we consider the lattice term.
 The key idea of the FNV scheme is to introduce a model charge distribution